 Masculine rooms are largely free of frills and tend to be full of sleek and straight lines.
 That's not to say there isn't room for a few soft edges here and there, but generally speaking masculine silhouettes are clean-lined and geometric.
 While decorative, curvy elements are fine in small doses, keep them to a minimum in masculine rooms.

 In order to give a room a stronger send of masculinity, it's important not to use patterns that are overly decorative or sweet.
 Stick with classic geometrics such as plaids, herringbone, and stripes.
 And of course, solids are always safe.
-While you can incorporate some decorative classics (such as damask or paisley) in small doses, try to stay away from florals or any other patterns that seem overly pretty.
+While you can incorporate some decorative classics in small doses, try to stay away from florals or any other patterns that seem overly pretty.

 Masculine furniture is generally (but not always) bigger in scale than feminine furniture.
 Club chairs, oversized desks, and large sofas are not uncommon in masculine rooms.
 The most important thing to remember is that every piece must be functional and serve a specific purpose.
 Furniture is never included just for the sake of filling space.

 Bold art in strong colors is often found on the walls of masculine-themed interiors.
 No matter what style of art you choose, remember that bigger and bolder is better!